HRG-OFFICIAL/ApniDukaan-Ecommerce/config/database.md

 psql -U postgres

 -- Create database
-CREATE DATABASE shopsphere;
+CREATE DATABASE ApniDukaan;

 -- Create user
-CREATE USER shopsphere_user WITH PASSWORD 'your_secure_password';
+CREATE USER ApniDukaan_user WITH PASSWORD 'your_secure_password';

 -- Grant privileges
-GRANT ALL PRIVILEGES ON DATABASE shopsphere TO shopsphere_user;
+GRANT ALL PRIVILEGES ON DATABASE ApniDukaan TO ApniDukaan_user;

 -- Connect to the database
-\c shopsphere
+\c ApniDukaan

 -- Grant schema privileges
-GRANT ALL ON SCHEMA public TO shopsphere_user;
+GRANT ALL ON SCHEMA public TO ApniDukaan_user;
-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO shopsphere_user;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO ApniDukaan_user;
-GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO shopsphere_user;
+GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO ApniDukaan_user;

 -- Exit
 \q